-Oyibi Area water supply system or scheme
+Oyibi area water supply system

-This water scheme serves 7 communities with a population of 5000 people.
+This water scheme serves 7 communities with a population of 5500 people.
 It was designed as a "floating reservoir system".
 Here, the pump input is equal to the maximum daily demand and the reservoir is sited at the highest elevation.
-The system is not connected to the National Grid of Electricity but to 2 generator sets of 27.0kVA each which are being used to generate power to run the water scheme - one at each borehole site.
+The system is not connected to the National Electricity Grid but to two generator sets of 27.0kVA each which are being used to generate power to run the water system - one at each borehole site.